 please click on the thumbnail at right.

 Frank Kameny, World War II veteran, father of the modern gay rights, and the first to conceive of a premeditated test case against the ban, was Leonard's inspiration and mentor.
 Top left, they are shown in New York City's 1975 Pride Parade.
 Bottom left, Frank walks beside the caisson carrying Leonard to his final rest in Congressional Cemetery in 1988.
-In 2011, Frank himself passed, and a group of friends planned to inter his ashes in a plot near Leonard's.
-His veterans headstone and a marker quoting the expression he coined in 1968 and wished most to be remembered for were briefly installed, then removed until a dispute with his estate is resolved.
+In 2011, Frank himself passed, and he is memorialized in the row and to the left behind Leonard with a Veterans Administration marker and a separate stone quoting the expression he coined and said he most wanted to be remembered for: "GAY IS GOOD."

 One of the reasons Leonard chose Congressional Cemetery was because Peter Doyle is buried there next to his brother.
 The former is considered to be the greatest love of legendary American gay poet Walt Whitman.
 The two met on the Washington DC Navy Yard horse-driven streetcar for which Doyle was the conductor.